 You can host your data on Blogger for free.
 There is no cost incurred on that but, it is limited to 1GB only.
 After 1 GB, you will need to pay the charges for additional storage space.

 Using WordPress, you are the sole owner of your WordPress blog.
 You have the full liberty of keeping your website running just the way you like.
-You own all the data and have full control over what information you choose to share with any third party sources.
+You own all the data and have full control over what information you choose to share with any third-party sources.

 Blogger is a platform by Google, and thus you have no ownership of your Blogger website.
-Google being the sole owner can choose to shut your website or even prevent you from accessing it.
-However, these circumstances happen in the most unusual cases when your website doesn’t comply with the Google’s policies.
+Google is the sole owner can choose to shut your website or even prevent you from accessing it.
+However, these circumstances happen in the most unusual cases when your website doesn’t comply with Google’s policies.

-So, if you are using blogger, you have no right to any content and data that you published on your website.
+So, if you are using a blogger, you have no right to any content and data that you published on your website.

 Developing your website on WordPress comes with a great advantage.
 This is because you have full control over the design and appearance of your website.
 You can choose from thousands of free and premium WordPress themes which will give your website a stunning look.

-On WordPress, there is a theme for typically any kind of a website.
+On WordPress, there is a theme for typically any kind of website.
 You can choose from numerous high-quality themes and easily modify and customize your website.